EnigmaDamn/pyffmpeg-wiki/Home.md

 ```

-### options
+### Options
-pyffmpeg ships with its own FFmpeg executable, but it has only one prebuilt function the ```convert``` function.
-So if you would like to do anything else you should use the ```options``` function and pass in all the values just as you would on the command prompt except the FFmpeg path itself.
+pyffmpeg ships with its own FFmpeg executable, but it has only one prebuilt function, the ```convert``` function.
+So if you would like to do anything else you should use the ```options``` function and pass in all the values just as you would on command prompt except the FFmpeg path itself.
 For instance, if you would write this on the command prompt:
 ```
 > ffmpeg -i /path/to/video.mp4 -vf scale -1:720 /path/to/video_hd.mp4
 ```